-After taking high-resolution drone images and stitching them to get a map, the drone operator uploaded it to the Agremo web app to use Weed Analysis.
+After taking high-resolution drone images and stitching them to get a map, the drone operator uploaded it to the Agremo web app to use Weed Detection analysis.

 The report showed that only 39% of the farm was weed-infested, while the analyzed shapefile, demarcated fine, potential, and weed stress zones.
 Our new tool helped the agronomist create a prescriptive variable spraying map based on the analyzed shapefile.
 The farmer uploaded this map to his John Deere tractor to spray affected areas correctly.

 By reducing treatment to 39% of the total farm area, the farmer saved $1422.86 in second herbicide spray costs.
 Moreover, the overapplication of chemicals that lead to weed resistance and environmental damage was considerably diminished.

 Danielle Brown (name changed), an agronomist, was working with a farmer who was growing soybeans.
 The crop ranks second in importance in the USA, after corn, in terms of acreage.
 The agronomist hoped to optimize weed control through informed decisions and provide farmers with time to implement effective corrective measures.
 So, she contacted William Blake (name changed), a drone operator to assist her and to discuss methods of data collection.